Contact us today

 There’s a lot of contradicting information regarding jewelry appraisals for insurance reasons.
 Our advice is this: have your valuable jewelry appraised, even if your insurer doesn’t require it.
 Doing so gives you a better idea of what your coverage should be.
 For less expensive pieces, an invoice or receipt is sufficient.

 After the initial appraisal, some insurers suggest a reappraisal every two years.
-Reappraisals ensure your coverage accurately reflects the value of your jewelry.
+Reappraisals ensure your California insurance coverage accurately reflects the value of your jewelry.

 How much does jewelry insurance cost?